agadani/writer_/README.md

 # writer_

 A terminal-like, minimalish, customizable writing app with local storage and cloud sync.
+Deployed at https://writer-kl2.pages.dev/

 Inspired by writer.bighugelabs.com, which is amazing but lacked the offline features I wanted.